-Expenses of the Funds including management fees, performance fees and other operating expenses are recorded on an accrual basis.
+Expenses of the Funds including management fees, Performance Fees (as defined in note 8) and other operating expenses are recorded on an accrual basis.

 Transaction costs associated with investment transactions for financial assets and liabilities at FVTPL, including brokerage commissions, have been expensed on the statements of comprehensive income.